adrianlzt/cerebro/ia/llm/knowledge.md

 ChatPDF parece que hace lo mismo:
 Why can't ChatPDF see all PDF pages?
 For each answer, ChatPDF can look at only a few paragraphs from the PDF at once.
 These paragraphs are the most related to the question.
 ChatPDF might say it can't see the whole PDF or mention just a few pages because it can view only paragraphs from those pages for the current question.

+AutoGPT detalla que se hace un poco de overlap entre los chunks: each document is split into chunks of a specified maximum length with a specified overlap between chunks